-1.0 Leadership
+1.0 Senior Leadership, Governance, and Social Responsibility

 (a) Each employee's EPMS outlines expectations for the review period.
-During the planning stage interview the employee and supervisor discuss goals and objectives and arrive at a final document.
+During the planning stage interview, the employee and supervisor discuss goals and objectives and arrive at a final document.
 Most employees are expected to monitor their achievements themselves, consulting with their supervisor quarterly or semi-annually. (b) Performance expectations are clearly outlined in the employee's EPMS.
-If changes in job duties or expectations are required the supervisor and employee meet and make the necessary changes.
-In addition, each division has a yearly work plan that is reviewed at monthly division staff meetings to insure projects are on schedule. (c) Monthly staff meetings bring all of the agency's employees together for updates on ongoing projects, outside speakers are invited to speak on topics of relevance to employees, the director reports on issues of agency-wide interest and, if there is no outside speaker, a staff members describes their responsibilities for the benefit of their fellow employees. (d) The agency's employee recognition program recognizes employees for a variety of activities that benefit the agency and our customers. (see 5.6) (e) Senior staff members are active in leadership positions in our national professional organizations.
-Staff members are encouraged to attend (as far as budget limitations permit) professional meetings and take advantage of specialized training opportunities.
-The agency's human resources officer tracks employee training to insure that staff members are not asked to undertake duties for which they have not been trained. (f) Staff members are cognitive of nationally accepted ethics standards required of all employees.
+If changes in job duties or expectations are required, the supervisor and employee meet and make the necessary changes.
+In addition, each division has a yearly work plan that is reviewed at monthly division staff meetings to insure projects are on schedule. (c) Monthly staff meetings bring all of the agency's employees together for updates on ongoing projects, outside speakers are invited to speak on topics of relevance to employees, the director reports on issues of agency-wide interest and, if there is no outside speaker, a staff members describes their responsibilities for the benefit of their fellow employees. (d) Staff members are cognitive of nationally accepted ethics standards required of all employees.
 The requirements of state ethics regulations are provided and addressed at staff meetings.

 The agency is especially proud of its reputation for excellent customer service.
 The senior leadership not only encourages staff to take the extra steps necessary to assist our customers, but they practice what they preach.
 Because Dr. Stroup frequently participates in artifact identification programs across the state, citizens frequently walk-in and ask to have him identify objects.
-If Dr. Stroup is in the building he insists on being called so he can try to assist the patron.
+If Dr. Stroup is in the building, he insists on being called so he can try to assist the patron.
 Senior leadership also insists that staff members do whatever they can to help visitors and callers receive the help or information they are seeking.
 Shortly after moving into the Archives and History Center, all staff members whose jobs require frequent contact with the public, were required to attend a workshop that focused on not only meeting the customer's needs, but also going beyond that.
 During employee recruitment and then during orientation the agency's leaders convey our focus on customer satisfaction to employees.
 Our semiannual staff awards program recognizes staff members for outstanding customer service.

 We use a variety of techniques to evaluate our impact on the public.
-Both the Archives and Records Management and Historical Services programs just completed extensive planning exercises that included surveys, force groups, and one-on-one meetings.
+Both the Archives and Records Management and Historical Services programs in FY 2007 completed extensive planning exercises that included surveys, force groups, and one-on-one meetings.
 Informal feedback is also an important aspect of determining the effectiveness of our offerings.